-NVDA: It’s an octopus that has every one of its tentacles wrapped around something juicy: gaming, autonomous driving, machine learning, big data processing, crabs, polychaete worms, clams and whelks.
+NVDA: It’s an octopus that has every one of its tentacles wrapped around something juicy: gaming, autonomous driving, machine learning, big data processing, crabs, polychaete worms, clams and whelks by also adding cpu power by looking into cpu reviews.
 The stock is going cuckoo for Cocoa Puffs as lay investors by the thousands start to understand Nvidia’s uniquely nuclear position in so many important branches of emerging tech, especially this new “deep learning” thing.
 This company is welded firmly in the right intersection at the right time, and so is TeslaMondo:

 Why leave a place where you can lounge around while girls fan you with palm leaves and feed you grapes?
 It sure beats riding shotgun with sweaty ol’ Don Quixote Musk.
 But maybe this decadence will wear thin after a while.
 After all, what fun is notching multi-thousand-dollar gains every day?
 What fun is pondering this Lotus Elise as a replacement for the Toyota Mr2 Spyder in the driveway, despite your wife, children and all rational thought?